 Importance of Hydraulic System Maintenance

 Hydraulic system maintenance is the most important activity in service equipment.
-Unfortunately, maintenance mechanics are not a primary consideration for the design engineer when developing a hydraulic system, so maintenance personnel must be specialists in their own right.
+Unfortunately, maintenance mechanics are not a primary consideration for the design engineer when developing a hydraulic system, so maintenance personnel must be specialists in their own right while having their own hydraulic maintenance checklist.
 There are two primary functions of proper hydraulic system maintenance; Preventive Maintenance and Corrective Maintenance.

 Simply put; we change the oil in our cars on a scheduled basis to prevent the engine from seizing up.
 If in the process we discover a leaky gasket, we replace it as corrective maintenance so….the engine doesn’t seize up.
 When I was 19 I bought a car from my step- brother.
 It had 30,000 miles on it.
 I trusted he’d taken care of it, even though he was not very mechanically inclined.
 But I took for granted he knew the basics.
 While driving a couple hundred miles on a short trip that first weekend I had the car, the engine suddenly seized up, the gasket blew and oil sprayed the windshield…at 65 miles per hour on a hilly road.
 I came to a stop less than a foot from the edge of a cliff.
 He had never changed the oil.
 He didn’t know he was supposed to.
 True story.
 Ignorance is not bliss.